stellar/django-polaris/docs/tutorials/index.rst

 Create an ``integrations.py`` file within the inner ``app`` directory.
 Technically, the only required integration functions for a SEP-24 testnet anchor are called from the registered ``RailsIntegration`` subclass, specifically ``poll_pending_deposits()`` and ``execute_outgoing_transactions()``.
 ::

+    from typing import List
     from polaris.integrations import RailsIntegration
+    from polaris.models import Transaction
+    from django.db.models import QuerySet

     class MyRailsIntegration(RailsIntegration):
         def poll_pending_deposits(self, pending_deposits: QuerySet) -> List[Transaction]: